scottgriv/PRG-Personal-Repository-Guidelines/categories/badge_reference_guide.md

 <br>

 > [!NOTE]
-> This file is automatically generated by the `project_tier_table_generator.py` script and the `weekly-project-tier-table-generator` GitHub action workflow.
+> This file is automatically generated by the `project_tier_table_generator.py` script and the `weekly-project-tier-table-generator` GitHub Action workflow.